Posts: 5,683

 There are a lot more choices for C++.
 Many graphics engines don't include physics, but you should be able to integrate Bullet.

-I don't have any experience with C++ engines, but these are the ones I've heard the most about:
+I don't have any experience with C++ engines, but these are the ones I've heard the most about:- Crystal Space

 I once tried OpenGL directly.